-Based on these official rules, there’s 3 criteria to having a legal serve: (1) arm must be moving in an upward arc – or, in other words, the paddle needs to be going in an upward motion, (2) contact with the ball must be made below the waist (belly button) and (3) the highest part of the paddle cannot be above the wrist.
+Based on these official pickleball serve rules, there are 3 criteria to having a legal serve: (1) arm must be moving in an upward arc – or, in other words, the paddle needs to be going in an upward motion, (2) contact with the ball must be made below the waist and (3) the highest part of the paddle cannot be above the wrist.

 The Verdict – Legal Serve!

 As you can see when pausing the videotape, all three criteria are met – the arm is moving in an upward arc, contact is made below the waist and the highest part of the paddle is not above the wrist.
 Therefore, this is a legal serve – and it’s a pretty darn good one at that!
 Nice serve, Dad!
 See you on the courts!